 B. Positive aspects

-3. The Committee welcomes the ratification of international instruments
+3. The Committee welcomes the ratification by the State party of the following:

 Click here to read more »